 Creating a new agency would cost slightly more and take more time but would have several advantages over granting authority to VABC.
 A new agency would be able to focus its mission solely on the commercial marijuana market, which is a substantial and major effort in its own right.
 (VABC's existing mission is substantial and complex.)
 This singular focus could better enable the separate marijuana regulatory agency to ensure that special initiatives, such as a social equity program, are an agency-wide priority and receive top leadership attention.
-The General Assembly would have the flexibility to determine where to place the agency, by either creating a new agency within

-In contrast with assigning the Virginia Lottery responsibility to regulate gaming in Virginia in 2020, (1) legislation has yet to be drafted to develop a commercial marijuana market, and (2) no state agency has publically stated strong interest in responsibility for regulating a commercial marijuana market. the executive branch that is directly accountable to the governor or establishing it as an independent authority like VABC.
-Because the new agency would not have any preexisting law enforcement function, it could potentially be easier for it to take a different enforcement approach if the General Assembly directed it to do so.
+The General Assembly would have the flexibility to determine where to place the agency, by either creating a new agency within the executive branch that is directly accountable to the governor or establishing it as an independent authority like VABC.
+Because the new agency would not have any pre-existing law enforcement function, it could potentially be easier for it to take a different enforcement approach if the General Assembly directed it to do so.